Peter554/pipedantic/README.md

 ## What the heck is hierarchical pipe delimited text?

-A poor explanation would be:

-* Lines of data where fields are delimited with a pipe (`|`)
-  * The first field of each line identifies the node type.
-  * The later fields are actual data.
-* The node types each have a spec.
-E.g. the names and types of the fields for that node.
-* The node spec may be hierarchical, i.e. a node can contain children.

 It's easiest to explain with an example.
 For example, suppose we have `User`s, each with a `name` (string) and an `age` (int).
 And suppose those `User`s have `Comment`s.
 The comments have a `posted_at` (date) and a `text` (string).

-We could then represent those `User`s and their `Comment`s in a pipe delimited text file as so:
+We could then represent those `User`s and their `Comment`s in a hierarchical pipe delimited text file as so:

 ```txt
 01|Holly|16|